 The project management triangle is a good reminder of the nature of negotiations you’re likely to encounter as a PM.

 Each side of the triangle represents a type of constraint; the client can pick two as untouchable, meaning the third is the one that is open for negotiation.

 For example, if the client is happy to be flexible with the scope of work, they can decide that cost and time are non-negotiable.
 Similarly, they might be willing to spend an infinite amount of money to meet non-negotiable scope and time requirements.

 When there is a conflict, such as if the client doesn’t have enough money to deliver the remaining scope, you’ll need to present a plan that clearly outlines the issues and available options.

 - Find more budget.
 Detail exactly how much and what impact this would have on the timeline.

 - Remove scope.
 Detail exactly how many days they’ll need to remove from the schedule in order to deliver within the budget.

 While presenting your proposal, stay calm and remember that negotiations aren’t personal—be factual and avoid using emotional or forceful language.

-Strategize how everyone can win
+Adapt negotiation strategies so everyone can win

 Think about how each negotiation could benefit both parties.
 Don’t think about them as being binary—there should be no win/lose mentality.
 There are normally things you can do to make the deal better for everyone.